For the latest information on the availability of places, please contact our Enrolments Office – phone (07) 5655 0300.

 For more information about waiting lists, please phone (07) 5655 0300.

-All enrolments are subject to an interview with the relevant School Learning Manager and/or Class Teacher before being offered a place at the School.
+All enrolments are subject to an interview with the relevant Learning Community Leader and/or School Principal before being offered a place at the School.

 The wellbeing of the class as a whole is given consideration in the enrolment process.
 As the School is small and age-based, every enrolment is considered for suitability to a particular class and social group.